mrjerox/nvim/README.md

 required >= 0.9.0

 required:
-  - rg, fd, gcc, lazygit
+  - rg, fd, gcc, lazygit, xclip or any other clipboard manager